ggreer/the_silver_searcher/README.md

     ag -i SOLR ~/cloudkick/reach  0.25s user 0.13s system 94% cpu 0.404 total

 You can use this with [my fork](https://github.com/ggreer/AckMate) of the popular ackmate plugin, which lets you use both ack and ag for searching in textmate.
-You can also just move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`
+You can also move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`

 ### TODO ###
 * behave better when matching in files with really long lines
   * maybe say "match found at position X of line N" if line is > 10k chars
-* parse more ack options correctly
 * actually get textmate dir patterns working (this requires ruby regexes. not fun)
 * support inverted matching
 * support piping in stuff